Understanding the Types of Neurofibromatosis and Schwannomatosis

 Locations

-Treating Neurofibromatosis at Cleveland Clinic
+Treating Neurofibromatosis and Schwannomatosis at Cleveland Clinic

 Treatment can look different for each person, so your care team will help create a plan that’s right for you.
-This might include medicine, surgery, or regular checkups to keep an eye on things.
+This might include medicine, surgery or regular check-ups to keep an eye on things.

-Regular checkups and tests
+Regular check-ups and tests

 You’ll have regular testing and visits with your care team.
 These visits are a great time to share an update on your symptoms and any other concerns.
-We’ll use these checkups to track tumor growth, vision and hearing problems, and more.
+We’ll use these check-ups to track tumor growth, vision and hearing problems, and more.
 These visits also allow us to treat any complications quickly.

 Surgery

-Tumors from neurofibromatosis can cause problems with hearing, balance, movement, and more.
+Tumors from neurofibromatosis can cause problems with hearing, balance, movement and more.
 Your care team may suggest surgery to remove all or part of a tumor, depending on its size, where it is and your symptoms.
 Some types of neurofibromatosis can also lead to cataracts, cloudy areas on your eyes’ lenses that can cause vision loss.
-We may recommend surgery for those too.
+We may recommend surgery for those, too.

 Radiation therapy and chemotherapy

-We also can shrink tumors using radiation or chemotherapy.
+We can also shrink tumors using radiation or chemotherapy.
 Computer-guided Gamma Knife® surgery treats tumors with highly focused radiation in a single dose.

 Support and counseling

-Taking care of yourself when you have neurofibromatosis means making good choices every day.
+Taking care of yourself when you have neurofibromatosis or schwannomatosis means making good choices every day.
 Having compassionate and skilled healthcare providers by your side can make this easier.
 Our team will work with you to create a care plan that fits your needs and goals.
 We want to support you in living your life to the fullest.

 Appointments